-I'm a stay-at-home mom to two wacky, silly, messy, amazing children.
+I'm a stay-at-home mom to three wacky, silly, messy, amazing children.

-I was born into an LDS family, but because of some difficult situations, we all took turns going in and out of activity throughout my childhood.
+I was born into an LDS family, but due to a multitude of circumstances, each member of my family took turns going in and out of activity throughout my childhood.
 My parents divorced when I was quite young, and I was then divided between two households and two church congregations.
 I had roots in the gospel, and I always knew that I should attend church, but by the time I was a pre-teen, I had stopped going entirely.
-Even though I didn't go to church for months at a time, I still woke up every Sunday morning and felt like needed to make a conscious decision: Will I go to church today?
-Week after week, I chose to not go, but I was never able to get far enough away from the church that I could spend a Sunday not thinking about the damage I was doing to myself by not attending.
-I always knew I belonged there, and each time I chose not to go, I knew I had made the wrong choice.
+Even though I didn't go to church for months at a time, I still woke up every Sunday morning and made a conscious decision: Will I go to church today?
+Week after week, I chose to not go, but I always knew I belonged in the Church, and each time I chose not to go, I knew I had made the wrong choice.
 I was always intent on going "next week" or "next month" or "next year."
 Finally, when I was almost 15 years old, I made a New Years' Resolution to start attending church regularly.
 I began waking up early on Sunday mornings, getting myself ready, and walking to church alone.
 Sometimes I was able to get my little brother to go with me.
 It took a while for me to find my place in the church, but once I did, I never turned away again.
 I am a Mormon because I have always known deep, down that the gospel is true.